luc-demeyer/noviat-apps/l10n_be_coda_advanced/README.rst

     * Automatic Financial Journal assignment via CODA configuration parameters.
     * Support for multiple Journals per Bank Account Number.
     * Support for multiple statements from different bank accounts in a single CODA file.
-    * Support for 'parsing only' CODA Bank Accounts (defined as type='info' in the CODA Bank Account configuration records).
     * Multi-language CODA parsing, parsing configuration data provided for EN, NL, FR.
     * Support for 'globalisation' of transactions (performed by the customer or the bank).
       A globalised transaction is presented in the bank statement with its global level (or levels)